 - Other processed

 It is also important to ensure that the peanuts consumed are of high quality and properly stored.
-This will help avoid contamination by harmful bacteria such as Salmonella.
+This will help avoid contamination by harmful bacteria such as salmonella.